Meningitis

 The pneumococcal vaccine offers protection against serious infections caused by pneumococcal bacteria, including meningitis.

-The MMR vaccine offers protection against measles, mumps and rubella.
-Meningitis can sometimes occur as a complication of these infections.
+The MMR vaccine offers protection against measles, mumps, rubella and chickenpox.
+Meningitis can sometimes occur as a complication of some of these infections.

-The vaccine is usually given to babies at 1 year of age.
-They'll then have a second dose when they're 3 years and 4 months old.
+The vaccine is usually given to children in 2 doses, when they're 12 months and 18 months old.

 The vaccine is offered to teenagers aged 14 years old.
 It is also offered to people up to the age of 25 who have never had a vaccine containing MenC.